vuestorefront/vue-storefront/packages/docs/integrate/custom-integration.md

 };
 ```

-As you can see, your `searchTodos` method receives 2 arguments:
+As you can see, the `searchTodos` method receives two arguments:

-1. an automatically injected `context` containing our API client created in the previous step
+1. an automatically injected `context` containing our API client created in the previous step,
-2. `params` object which can contain `id`.
+2. a `params` object which can contain `id`.
 If it does, the API method will fetch a particular todo entry.
-If it does not - it will fetch all todos from the database.
+If it does not, it will fetch all todos from the database.

-The API method will use the previously created client to call the API and either return the received array of todos or Log the error if it occurs.
-You should now be able to retrieve it from the global application context and use it in your Vue components!
+The API method will use the previously created client to call the API and either return the received array of todos or log the error if it occurs.
+You should now be able to retrieve this method from the global application context and use it in your Vue components!

 ```vue
 <template>